-Hello and welcome to Active Babies Smart Kids TV, a series full of important information, exciting insights and lots of fun activities and ideas to help your babies brain and body development.
+Hello and welcome to Active Babies Smart Kids TV, an online series full of important information, exciting insights and lots of fun activities and ideas to help your babies brain and body development.

 Before you begin, please ensure you have read the following important information that will help you and your baby safely enjoy our series.

 - We recommend that you find a time to do these activities when both you and baby are healthy, relaxed and happy

 - You and your baby will grow to love these activities.
 Try to fit some in each day.
 Babies learn best through repetition so you can enjoy your sessions over and over again

 - Do not do any activity you are uncomfortable doing.
 You could practice on a doll first

 - Mums, before you start doing any activities that involve moving and lifting your baby, it’s important to get the all clear from your doctor, especially if you have had a caesarian birth